sshyran/wire-server-deploy-networkless/Setup-Resources.md

 echo "deb https://download.docker.com/linux/ubuntu/dists/ bionic stable"
 ```

-* Add the GPG keys for the repos we're going to pull content from:
+* Add the GPG keys for the repos we're going to pull content from.
+This is so that aptitude can verify the content as it's downloaded, while building the repository.
 ```
 sudo apt-key adv --recv-keys --keyserver keyserver.ubuntu.com 3B4FE6ACC0B21F32 curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add –
 ```

-* Select what you want in the repo:
+#### Populating the repository

+##### Selecting Contents
+To select what we want in a repository, we create a subset of an FAI configuration directory.
+Inn this directory, each file specifies a list of packages requiref for that capability to be available in FAI.
+In this case, we are abusing that, and just using the file names to keep track of which 'thing' requires which packages to be installable in our environment.

+* Create a package_config directory, and place files in it selecting what things to place into our APT repository:
 ```
 mkdir -p fai_config/package_config/
+echo "PACKAGES aptitude-r" > fai_config/package_config/raw-content-delivery
+echo "apache2" >> fai_config/package_config/raw-content-delivery
 echo "PACKAGES aptitude-r" > fai_config/package_config/poetry
 echo "python2.7 python-pip" >> fai_config/package_config/poetry
 echo "PACKAGES aptitude-r" > fai_config/package_config/emacs